Q-tipwithaface/Q-tip/_posts/2023-03-21-Thy_skill_has_become_problematic.md

          "points": "50"
       }];
       console.log(foodimages); // display foodimages and its objects in the console to check if the data is correct

+      // each use of 'document.getElementById' was suggested by one of my team members, Ryan Haki.
+I used 'document.getElementById' a lot in this program so I am going to give credit in this comment so that I don't need to credit him for each time I used it.

       function get_images() {
          // set image to a test in order to be moved across the screen in a later part of the program( function onscreen(){} )